How can we help?

 In the event that you're not satisfied with the resolution of your complaint with ING, you can lodge a complaint about any financial services with AFCA.

-If your complaint relates to Private Health Insurance and you are not satisfied you may raise your complaint with the Private Health Insurance Ombudsmen.
+If your complaint relates to Private Health Insurance and you are not satisfied you may raise your complaint with the Private Health Insurance Ombudsman.

-Full contact details of AFCA and the Private Health Insurance Ombudsman are set out in sections 5 and 6 of this Policy.
+Contact details for AFCA and the Private Health Insurance Ombudsman are set out in section 5 below.

 4. Response timeframes